CICE-Consortium/Icepack/doc/source/developer_guide/dg_documentation.rst

 1. Sign up for a free account at `readthedocs.org <readthedocs.org>`_

    Select a username and password.
+These do not have to match your GitHub username and password.
+Below, USERNAME is a placeholder.
+You would need to replace this with your personal username.

 2. Connect your GitHub account